fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/subscriptions/configuration.rst

 .. image:: images/configuration-subscriptionsconfig-main.png
    :alt: Screenshot of section Subscriptions of tab Configuration of type FusionDirectory configuration

+* Subscription RDN
-* Subscription RDN: Branch in which subscriptions will be stored
+   * Branch in which subscriptions will be stored

 * Subscription types
     * Type: Subscription type
     * Label: Label shown for this type